 The Classic series of Hayman Reese weight distribution hitches have spring bars that come straight out of the head unit.
 This means that the Classic series is better suited for use with 4 inch drawer bars.
 If you try to use a weight distribution hitch with straight bars on caravans with 6 inch or deeper drawer bars, they are likely to hit against the draw bar.
-This is not necessarily unsafe but it is noisy and will restrict your turning radius.

 The Hayman Reese Standard series, intermediate and mini kits are designed with 6 inch draw bars in mind.
 The spring bars on these are are “L” shaped and drop down from the head unit to allow extra draw bar clearance.

 There are exceptions to these rules.
 Some deeper drawer bars have the coupling mounted underneath which greatly improves the clearance.
 There are some cases where ground clearance may need to be weighted up against draw bar clearance, although in these cases we suggest prioritizing draw bar clearance – you can always remove your bars to get up a steep gutter – for example.
 We suggest following the above 4 and 6 inch rule whenever purchasing a new kit.